 Obesity is a major problem worldwide, a condition that has grown in epidemic proportions in the past 30 years.

-But even though the subject of dieting to improve health is discussed a lot, you don’t always hear the word “tea” thrown into the mix.
+But even though the subject of dieting to improve weight and health is discussed a lot, you don’t always hear the word “tea” thrown into the mix.

 Ready for tea time now?
 From common teas you know about, to more exotic options, you might want to consider making tea a daily drinking habit from now on…